CodosaurusLLC/CodosaurusLLC.github.io/sum-of-a-batch/fix.md

 If your mead is too sweet and too weak, there are two main causes.&nbsp;
-Check your SG and calculate the ABV from the OG (calculator page coming soon... ish).
+Check your SG and calculate the ABV from the OG.&nbsp;
+(Calculator page coming soon... ish.&nbsp;
+Meanwhile use: (OG - SG) / 0.007.)

-If the ABV is _at or above_ the yeast's alleged alcohol tolerance, your yeast has hit its alcohol tolerance, with a lot of sugars left over.&nbsp;
+If the ABV is _at or above_ the yeast's alleged alcohol tolerance, your yeast has probably hit its alcohol tolerance, with a lot of sugars left over.&nbsp;
 In this case,
 you can put in some yeast with a higher alcohol tolerance.&nbsp;
-The new yeast will chew through some of the sugars that your old yeast couldn't, fixing both problems.
+The new yeast will chew through some of the sugars that your old yeast couldn't, fixing both problems at once.

 (I did this myself when I first tried making
 [Joe's Ancient Orange Mead](https://gotmead.com/blog/recipe/joes-ancient-orange-clove-and-cinnamon-mead/){:rel="nofollow" target="_new"},